DarkGhostHunter/Laraguard/README.md

     ->middleware('2fa.require', '2fa.confirm');
 ```

-Laraguard automatically uses the [`Confirm2FACodeController`](src/Http/Controllers/Confirm2FACodeController.php) to handle the form view asking for the 2FA code for you.
-[You can point your own controller actions](#confirmation-middleware) to handle the form view and confirmation.
-Better yet, you can start with the [`Confirms2FACode`](src/Http/Controllers/Confirms2FACode.php) trait to avoid reinventing the wheel.
+Laraguard uses its [`Confirm2FACodeController`](src/Http/Controllers/Confirm2FACodeController.php) to handle the form view.
+[You can point your own controller actions](#confirmation-middleware).
+The [`Confirms2FACode`](src/Http/Controllers/Confirms2FACode.php) trait will aid you in not reinventing the wheel.

 ## Validation